 The day we pull out it starts to rain.
 The sun isn’t strong enough to burn off the cloud cover, and the thick chill in the air softens the sound of dropping shells.
 Chainsaws echo in the valleys as the few remaining residents there stockpile wood to burn in the months ahead.
 We cross the border at dusk.
 But for the people of Jebel Akrad, it is the beginning of a long, cold winter.

 Note: In the months since our visit, rebels are reported to have pushed farther west into Jebel Turkoman, where they await the liberation of Aleppo before planning a final assault on Latakia City.
 They continue to suffer daily shelling campaigns from regime checkpoints and the airspace above, where the Syrian military flies with impunity.

 Clare Morgana Gillis is a freelance journalist specializing in the Middle East.
-She reported from the Libyan desert town of Kufra for the Summer 2012 issue of the Scholar, and her report from inside Syria appeared on our website in early 2013.
+She reported from the Libyan desert town of Kufra for the Summer 2012 issue of The American Scholar, and her report from inside Syria appeared on our website in early 2013.